Isdal Woman: Later developments

-The author Dennis Zacher Aske, in a book about the case, proposed the woman to have been a sex worker.
-This is based on the way that her route was planned (goal oriented and always returning to the same point, likely her home), her wish to remain anonymous, her behaviour at hotels (including marking the doors in different ways) and the fact that the different men she was witnessed meeting never came forward.
-He argued that another person was likely at the crime scene when she died, based on evidence from the scene and her medically intoxicated condition in the hours before her death.
-He said there were arguments that supported the death being either murder or assisted suicide, and believed murder to be most likely.
+Author Dennis Zacher Aske proposed that the Isdal Woman was a sex worker, based on the way that her route was planned (goal oriented and always returning to the same point, probably her home), her wish to remain anonymous, her behaviour at hotels (including marking the doors in different ways) and the fact that the different men she was witnessed meeting never came forward.
+Aske argued that another person was probably at the crime scene when the woman died, based on evidence from the scene and her medically intoxicated condition in the hours before her death.
+He noted there were arguments that supported the death being either murder or assisted suicide, believing murder to be most likely.

-In 2019, after a publication of an article on the case in Le Républicain Lorrain, an inhabitant of Forbach, France, claimed to have had a relationship with the woman in the summer of 1970.
-The woman, a polyglot, supposedly had a Balkan accent.
-She pretended to be about 26 years old but often dressed herself up to look younger, and refused to share any personal details.
-She is said to have often received scheduled phone calls from abroad.
-The resident managed to rifle through her belongings and found various wigs and colorful clothes.
-He had also pilfered a photograph of the woman riding a horse.
-Suspecting she was a spy, he considered contacting the authorities, but was afraid to do so.
-His story and the photograph were published in a subsequent issue of the newspaper.
+In 2019, after a publication of an article in the French newspaper Le Républicain Lorrain, a resident of Forbach claimed to have had a relationship with the Isdal Woman in the summer of 1970.
+According to this informant, the woman was a polyglot with a Balkan accent who often dressed herself up to look younger than her age (26), refused to share personal details and often received scheduled phone calls from abroad.
+Looking through the woman's belongings, the informant found various wigs, colorful clothes and a photograph of the woman riding a horse.
+Suspecting she was a spy, he considered contacting the authorities but was afraid to do so.
+Both the informant's story and the photograph were published in a subsequent issue of the newspaper.

+On June 12, 2023, an article in Neue Zürcher Zeitung suggested that the Isdal Woman may have had connections with the Swiss banker François Genoud, and that Norwegian Intelligence Service interfered with local police investigations.
+The newspaper sourced the suggestion to a "professional fact-checker".